-EMV 1170 Introduction to Real Estate is offered in the BSc Honours in Estate Management and Valuation degree program in addition to the common courses mention above.
+EMV 1170 Introduction to Real Estate is offered in the BSc Honours in Real Estate Management and Valuation degree programme in addition to the common courses mentioned above.

-ITC1171 Computational Thinking for Problem Solving is offered in the BSc Honours in Business Information Systems degree program in addition to the common courses mention above.
+ITC1171 Computational Thinking for Problem Solving is offered in the BSc Honours in Business Information Systems degree programme in addition to the common courses mentioned above.

-From the second year of study, the students are selected to follow the degree programmes offered in specialization areas of Accountancy, Business Administration, Business Economics, Decision Sciences, Entrepreneurship, Finance, Human Resource Management, and Marketing Management.
-On the other hand, the students are directly selected from the UGC for the degree programmes of B.Sc.
-Business Information Systems (Special), B.Com.
-(Special), BSc Honours in Estate Management and Valuation and BSc Honours in Management (Public).
-The selection policy and criteria of the FMSC in this respect are dealt in Section 4, selection and examination policies.
+From the second year of study, the students selected to follow the degree programmes offered in specialization areas of Accounting, Business Administration, Business Economics, Decision Sciences, Entrepreneurship, Finance, Resource Management, and Marketing Management.
+On the other hand, the students are directly selected from the UGC for the degree programmes of BSc Honours in Business Information Systems, BCom Honours Degree Programme, BSc Honours in Real Estate Management and Valuation and BSc Honours in Management (Public).
+The selection policy and criteria of the FMSC in this respect are described in Section 4: Selection and Examination Policies.